 We are now accepting credit card payments and online payments.
 To pay your bill online go tohttps://secure.cpteller.com/terminal/portal/?op=A6LuT2A5XlhR and follow the directions to pay your bill.
-Please take notice that there is a 2.5% fee to pay your bill with a credit card or a $1.50 fee to do a check withdrawal.
+Please take notice that there is a 2.5% fee to pay your bill with a credit card.
 Make sure you complete your transaction and receive a confirmation number before exiting the page.

 When paying in person and writing a check please be sure to have the check written for the right amount, we will not be able to give cash back if you have written it for too much.